manosmin/NewsHeadlines-FastAPI/README.md

 ## Deployment
+Create your `config.py` file and add your API_KEY and MONGO_URL (i.e. `mongodb://localhost:27017/`)

-To deploy this project with Docker run
+Then deploy this project with Docker running

 ```bash
   docker run -d -p 27017:27017 --name mongodb mongo